 Blood tests only reveal recent exposure, typically from the last few days.
 A urine test shows what your body is excreting right now.

-This is why hair mineral analysis is different.
-As hair grows, it captures a timeline of exposure.
+Hair mineral analysis is different because as hair grows, it captures a timeline of exposure.
 This creates a record spanning several months.

 This long-term view is vital for identifying chronic, low-level contact.
 It can detect small amounts that accumulate over time.